HEALTH AND SAFETY POLICY

 Fire Safety Co-ordinator

-The Site Manager is the fire safety co-ordinator who is the competent person for fire safety on the premises and acts on behalf of the responsible manager.
-He is to attend the fire safety co-ordinator training course and refresh this training every three years.
+The Site Manager is the fire safety co-ordinator who is the competent person for fire safety on the premises and acts on behalf of the Headteacher.
+They should attend the fire safety co-ordinator training course (IOSH fire risk assessment principles and practices) and refresh this training every three years.
 The fire safety co-ordinator is responsible for the local management and completion of day-to-day fire safety related duties and upkeep of the fire safety manual.

 Health & Safety Representative

 The premises health and safety representative (whether a member of staff who is union appointed, or non-union and locally nominated) will represent the staff with regard to their health and safety at work.
-He/she is expected to promote a positive safety culture throughout the premises and carry out the health and safety duties appropriate to their role in accordance with current guidance and legislative requirements.
+They are expected to promote a positive safety culture throughout the premises and carry out the health and safety duties appropriate to their role in accordance with current guidance and legislative requirements.

 Legionella Competent Person

 The Site Manager is the nominated competent person for Legionella on the premises and acts on behalf of the headteacher to provide the necessary competence to enable Legionella to be managed safely.
-He is to annually complete the Legionella e-learning course and all training records are to be retained.
+They will annually complete the Legionella e-learning course and all training records are to be retained.

 The Legionella competent person will ensure that all periodic and exceptional recording, flushing, cleaning and general Legionella management tasks are correctly completed and recorded in accordance with departmental and corporate requirements.
-He will advise the headteacher of any condition or situation relating to Legionella which may affect the safety of any premises users.
-He is to work within their level of competence and seek appropriate guidance and direction from the headteacher and/or Property Services as required.
+They will work within their level of competence and seek appropriate guidance and direction from the headteacher and/or Property Services as required.

 Asbestos Nominated Responsible Person